Anno 117

-Anno 117: Pax Romana is a city-building real-time strategy video game developed by Ubisoft Mainz and published by Ubisoft.
-It is the eighth installment in the Anno series and features strategic city-building gameplay in Ancient Rome, the earliest historical setting in the franchise.
-For the first time, players can choose between starting provinces: ruling either the Roman Empire in Latium or the Celtic kingdom in Albion, to spread Roman or Celtic cultural influence.
-Players assume the role of a governor, choosing between paths of loyalty or rebellion, focusing on power or economic growth.
+Anno 117, also known as Anno 117: Pax Romana, is a real-time strategy video game developed by Ubisoft Mainz and published by Ubisoft.
+Set during the Pax Romana, a period of peace and prosperity in the Roman Empire, it is the eighth installment in the Anno series and the earliest historical setting in the franchise to date.
+Players of the city-building game assume the role of a Roman governor and can choose a starting province, ruling either the Roman Empire in Latium or the Celtic kingdom in Albion.
+In the latter, players may spread Roman or Celtic cultural influence or a combination of both.